A “Travel to School” project by Robert Burns and the Museum of Childhood Ireland

 In his time as director with Dún Laoghaire-Rathdown County Council he led on a range of projects to build new cycle lanes, create people-friendly public spaces, revitalise towns and villages and foster community input and engagement.
 He feels that our roads and streets are becoming increasingly hostile places for children as a result of the prevalence of cars, something that has changed dramatically since his own childhood.
 He argues for the reclamation of street space away from cars for the health, safety and enjoyment of children and the local community.

-The project will explore the ways in which people travelled to school in the past, when there was less reliance on cars as a means of transport, where children could safely and freely cycle their bikes around the roads without high levels of imminent danger, and indeed when we turned more to physical or pedestrian modes of transport, or buses, rather than an increased use of cars.
+The project explores the ways in which people travelled to school in the past, when there was less reliance on cars as a means of transport, where children could safely and freely cycle their bikes around the roads without high levels of imminent danger, and indeed when we turned more to physical or pedestrian modes of transport, or buses, rather than an increased use of cars.

 Over the coming weeks we will be sharing memories, stories and anecdotes from a broad spectrum of Irish and International society, as we revisit the roads of our childhood, and open a discussion about the changes to travel and our environment in the years in between.